 - (a) Sample new particle poses using the motion model. - (b) Compute weights for the new particles using the sensor model. - (c) Compute the new belief by sampling particles proportional to their weight with replacement.

 The motion model (a) is already implemented in the provided framework.
-In exercise sheet 07, you implemented the measurement model (b), which is also already implemented in the stub.
-For (c), you have to complete the file resample.m by implementing stochastic universal sampling.
+In this exercise you are asked to implement both (b) and (c).